TadghW/hh-reading-order/Horus Heresy Reading Suggestions.md

 ### 1 - The Isstvan III Storyline

-1) **Horus Rising:** A very good book, EXCELLENT introduction to the setting
+1) Horus Rising

-2) **False Gods:** A good book, which continues Horus Rising
+2) False Gods

-3) **Galaxy in Flames:** An ok book, which continues False Gods
+3) Galaxy in Flames

-4) **Flight of the Eisenstein:** A good book, though a slow burn, which rounds out the opening chronology of HH
+4) Flight of the Eisenstein:

 ### 2 - The Isstvan V Dropsite Massacre Storyline

-5) Fulgrim: Introduces Primarch Fulgrim, the Emperor's Children, and the insidious nature of Chaos
+5) Fulgrim